wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 of the stream to recognize the type and layout of the next code word.
 As a result, compressed code words are usually misaligned, which further increases the randomness of bits during transmission, since the transmission protocol still reads in data to be transmitted in regular 8-bit or larger words.
+For example, even with FPC compressed data, small values that are close to each other still preseve their original lower bit pattern, and are written as the output.
+If these values are properly aligned, such that the transmission logic can send them one at a time, then only a subset of bits need to be flipped across transmission packets, since most bits in these compressed words are still the same.